-Garvan Molecular Genetics offers a rodent genotyping service for mice and rats.
-DNA is extracted from submitted tissue samples and extracted via our high throughput robotic platforms.
+Garvan Molecular Genetics (GMG) offers a rodent genotyping service for mice and rats.
+DNA is extracted from submitted tissue samples and extracted via our high-throughput robotic platforms.
 PCR is set up with fully automated liquid handling systems that are controlled by our in-house developed programming software.

-We use a combination of realtime PCR and High Resolution Meltcurve analysis to deduct the genotypes, similar to Jackson Laboratories in the US.
+We use a combination of realtime PCR and high-resolution melt curve analysis to deduct the genotypes, similar to Jackson Laboratories in the US.
 Results are sent to clients via email.
-DNA samples are stored for 6 months and can be sent to clients for further experiments upon request.
+DNA samples are stored for six months and can be sent to clients for further experiments upon request.

 We are committed to providing an excellent service quality.
-Therefore, we aim at continuously improving the service to achieve highly reliable results, short turnaround time and minimal costs.
+Therefore, we continuously improve our services to achieve highly reliable results, short turnaround time and minimal costs.
 Client satisfaction is monitored by annual surveys and constant feedback.

 Sample DNA quality